molpopgen/fwdpy11/doc/pages/softselection.rst

    # row by its sum
    md/np.sum(md, axis=1)[:, None]

-The first matrix is the same as in the preceding section--90% of the parents of deme ``0`` will be from deme ``0``.
+The first matrix is the same as in the preceding section--90% of the offspring in deme ``0`` will have parents from deme ``0``.
 In the second matrix, that fraction is reduced to about 82% because deme ``1`` is twice as large as deme ``0``.

 To enable this migration model, the following methods are equivalent: